-Each New Student Session is an extensive introduction to the academic and campus life at UCLA.
-New Student Sessions for transfer students (those coming to UCLA directly from another institution) are one day.
+Each New Student Orientation is an extensive introduction to the academic and campus life at UCLA.
+New Student Orientation for transfer students (those coming to UCLA directly from another institution) are one day.

 - Information on your major, course planning, and fulfilling graduation requirements